 In this section, we introduce the coordinated platooning system.
-The coordinated platooning system enables vehicles to effectively use platooning in order to reduce fuel consumption.
-The coordinated platooning system consists of platooning-enabled vehicles in a road network, fleet management systems, and a platoon coordination system.
-The platoon coordination system facilitates fuel-efficient platooning across multiple fleet management systems.
+The coordinated platooning system enables vehicles to effectively use platooning to reduce fuel consumption.
+The coordinated platooning system consists of platooning-enabled vehicles in a road network, fleet management systems (FMS), and a platoon coordination system.
+The platoon coordination system facilitates fuel-efficient platooning across multiple FMS.

 Fig. 3.
-A layered control system architecture for coordinated platooning
+A layered control system architecture for coordinated platooning.

 Fig. 4.
-The coordinator receives assignment data from the fleet management systems of different transport operators and computes routes and speed profiles for the vehicles to form platoons en route.
+The coordinator receives assignment data from the FMS of different transport operators and computes routes and speed profiles for the vehicles to form platoons en route.